 Search for ebooks via the "Books and eBooks" tab on the Library website.
 Search by topic, title, author, etc. View materials as a PDF and access from off campus with your FSC username and password.

 Below are selected Literature websites which feature various authors and genres.

-a collection of texts, essays, and fiction.
+Works written by women during the Victorian era, including a collection of texts, essays, and fiction.

-Shakespeare - Offers the complete works of William Shakespeare.
+The complete works of William Shakespeare.

-Bullfinch’s Mythology - Includes fables, gods, and heros.
+Includes fables, gods, and heroes.

 English and Literature courses use the Modern Language Association (MLA) citation and format style.
 See below for basic guidelines and examples of MLA 8 citation style.
 See the “Citation Help” section for more details, examples, and sample MLA papers.

 Why you need to cite sources: